Social Icons

 Directed by Chris Buck and Jennifer Lee

-This animation lacked the power and energy that Frozen (2013) had.
-Even though it was another fun ride into the unknown, where we meet strange things and encounter weird events, but it so much lacked the energy of fun and excitement of Frozen (2013).
-But the visuals are just as magical.
+This animation lacked the power and energy of Frozen (2013).
+While it’s another fun ride into the unknown, filled with strange creatures and weird events, it doesn’t capture the same level of excitement and fun as the first movie.
+That said, the visuals are just as magical.

-In simple words, if you liked Frozen (2013), then you would probably like this second part, but not as much as the first
+In simple terms, if you liked Frozen (2013), you’ll probably enjoy this sequel—but not as much as the original.

-Frozen II is the 58th animated film production by Walt Disney Studios and follows another sequel Ralph Breaks the Internet (2018).
-Which in turn was a sequel to Wreck it Ralph (2012).
+Frozen II is the 58th animated film by Walt Disney Studios and follows another sequel, Ralph Breaks the Internet (2018), which itself was a sequel to Wreck-It Ralph (2012).

-Elsa and Anna’s grandfather was king then and he built a dam for these people as a gift.
-During the celebration of the gift a fight broke out, which caused the spirits to be angry and the sealed the forest from the outside world.
+Elsa and Anna’s grandfather, the king at the time, built a dam for the Northuldra as a gift.
+However, during the celebration, a fight broke out, angering the spirits.
+As a result, the forest was sealed off from the outside world.

-In the end, the animation was average and I ended up liking Ralph Breaks the Internet (2018) more than it.
+In the end, the animation was just average, and I ended up liking Ralph Breaks the Internet (2018) more than this one.

 Upgrade (2018)